kallaway/100-days-of-code/r1-unity-log.md

 **R1D10 - November 7th, 2020**
 Simplified nextState selection code.
 Also gave a few finishing touches to the game and published it.
 You can play it at: https://sharemygame.com/@ColdDog/monster-hunting-feast please keep in mind that it's my first game.
 But any feedback or suggestions are welcome.

+**R1D11 - November 8th, 2020**
+Not much done today.
+Just set up github to work with my Unity project in preparation to start the NumberWizard project of the Unity course.